uchicago-dsi/core-facility-docs/podman.md

 `podman run ...`

+### Additional Notes
-Note: Be aware of potential conflicts with processor architecture and Docker containers.
+- Be aware of potential conflicts with processor architecture and Docker containers.
 If your image is built for ARM and you are using an AMD machine, you may run into problems.
+- You will probably get a bunch of plugin warnings when using Podman on the cluster: `WARN[0000] Error validating CNI config file`.
+You can avoid these warnings by renaming your `~/.config/cni/net.d/87-podman.conflist` file to something like `/.config/cni/net.d/87-podman.conflist.old`.
+The CNI (Container Network Interface) plugins are only necessary if you want your container to be able to communicate with other containers or the outside world.

-Last update: October 2023
+Last updated: October 2023